Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - flavor_id: ID of the vm flavor used to provision the zeppelin server.

-- security_group_ids: Array of security group ids to assign to the zeppelin server
+- additional_security_group_ids: Array of security group ids to assign to the zeppelin server in additional to the server security group already assigned by the module.

 - network_id: ID of the network to attach the zeppelin server to